happysox/CTF_Writeups/BTH_CTF{sM3ll_th3_sH3ll}/potato/README.md

 # Potato

 This challenge was made by my good friend [flawwan](https://github.com/flawwan/) and me.
 Here's how we thought this challenge should be solved.
+Shoutout to `D Team` for being the only team who solved it!

 ![](pics/potato.png)